raseward14/README_Generator/test.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-This is a sample of a ReadME created by using the command-line to generate one.
-This both saves the developer time, and generates consistency amongst all readMEs.
-The Inquirer package is used to generate prompts that the user responds to in the command line.
-The prompts follow gitHubs README.md guide outlining all elements of a quality readME.
+This is a sample of a ReadME created by using the command line to generate one.
+This both saves the developer time, and generates consistency amongst all ReadMEs.
+Nodes Inquirer package module is utilized to generate prompts that the user responds to in the command line.
+The prompts follow GitHubs README.md guidelines outlining all elements of a quality ReadME.

 ## Table of Contents
 * [Installation](#installation)